12 Exercises And Stretches For Frozen Shoulder

 - Do this 10-12 times.

-These are the 12 exercises and stretches you can do to improve a frozen shoulder.
-Remember, it will take at least 3-9 months (or more) to restore strength and mobility to the joint capsule.
+These are the 14 exercises and stretches you can do to improve a frozen shoulder by helping your rotator cuffs.
+Remember, it will take at least 3-9 months (or more) to restore strength and shoulder mobility to your shoulder joint capsule.
+Additionally, if you are a working woman and want to know about some shoulder exercises for women, you may explore best shoulder exercises for women to support optimal shoulder health.

-Exercises and stretches for frozen shoulder offer promising results by increasing your shoulder strength and range of motion.
+Exercises and stretches for frozen shoulders offer promising results by increasing your shoulder strength and range of motion.
 Doctors usually recommend the exercises and medications listed above for this inflammatory condition, which is commonly seen in aging individuals and those with diabetes and hyperthyroidism.
 But do not overdo these exercises.
 Always start with a few sets and gradually increase the number.
-Stop doing any particular exercise that causes a sharp pain in your shoulder.
+Stop doing any particular exercise that causes sharp shoulder pain.
 Consult a physiotherapist to understand your form better while doing these exercises.
 Finally, if you are consistent in your efforts, it may take at least 3-9 months to witness positive results.

 Frequently Asked Questions